bug400/pyilper/README.md

 --------

 * Entirely written in Python3 using the QT GUI-Framework
-* Up to 5 virtual mass storage drives with integrated directory list, file management  (import, export, rename, purge, view) and disk management functions (label, pack, initialize).
+* Up to 5 virtual mass storage drives with integrated directory list, file management  (import, export, rename, purge, view) and disk management functions (label, pack, initialize)
-* Up to 3 virtual printers emulating the HP-71B and HP-41C character set
+* Up to 3 virtual printers emulating the HP-71B, HP-41C and ROMAN-8 character sets
 * Terminal emulator with keyboard support (HP-71B only)
 * HP-IL scope
-* Number of virtual devices is configurable
+* The number of virtual devices is configurable
-* Log of scope or virtual printer output to file(s)
+* The output of the scope or the virtual printer(s) is logged to file(s)
-* HP-IL device status
+* Monitoring the status of the virtual HP-IL devices
 * Support for the PIL-Box via serial-over-usb interface
 * Support for [virtual HP-IL over TCP/IP](http://hp.giesselink.com/hpil.htm) (dual TCP/IP V4/V6 stack)